5 Ways to Help Save Money on Your Mortgage

 5. Downsizing to a Less Expensive Home

-Homeowners often think of downsizing as a move they’ll make in retirement—at that stage, it’s as much about making life easier as it is about saving money.
+Homeowners often think of downsizing as a move they’ll make in retirement — at that stage, it’s as much about making life easier as it is about saving money.

-But if you realize you simply can’t afford the house you have—or that a fourth bedroom and third bathroom aren’t as essential to life as you thought—going smaller is a great way to cut costs.
+But if you realize you simply can’t afford the house you have — or that a fourth bedroom and third bathroom aren’t as essential to life as you thought — going smaller is a great way to cut costs.
 Not only can you save on your house payments, but your heating, cooling and other bills will likely go down.

 You also may see your costs drop if you move to a less expensive part of town or a state with low property taxes, or lower sales or gas taxes.
+(Check out a guide to the cost of living by state for inspiration.)

 Among other things, checking figures such as how your property taxes may change can be helpful.
 You can also consider looking into homeowners insurance; are you moving from a no-flood zone into a flood zone?
 How will that change your home insurance premiums?
 Checking your current mortgage interest rate against the new rate you’d potentially qualify for on a new home is a pragmatic thing to do, too.
 Have rates gone up since your last home purchase?
 If so, would the higher rate be offset by a lower purchase price and loan amount?